 The choice to foster a child may be one of the biggest and most meaningful decisions of your life.
 Once you choose to open your heart and your home, you are taking the first step on a journey to improving a child’s life.
 We are here to help you along the way as you learn about our program and the children who need your help.

 Children ages 0-21, with the average age of 13, are in need of a caring parent who can provide a safe home for them.
-These children have behavioral and emotional problems because of the difficulty they have experienced in their lives.
+These children often have specific needs because of the difficulty they have experienced in their lives.
 They may come from a background of abuse and neglect.
-Children are amazingly resilient, and you can make a difference in their lives by providing a structured, nurturing environment.
+Children are amazingly resilient, and you can make a difference in their lives by providing a structured nurturing environment.

 No, you are not responsible for payment of medical expenses.
 Children in foster care have their own state or private insurance.

-The training you receive before a child comes to live with you will provide you with skills to help youth improve their behaviors.
-You will learn proven techniques for helping children who have experienced trauma, and parenting skills that are unique to addressing children’s needs in foster care.
+The training you receive before a child comes to live with you will provide you with skills to help youth learn new skills.
+You will learn proven techniques for helping children who have experienced trauma, and parenting skills that are designed to address children’s needs in foster care.

 Yes, during the certification process, we will be asking you questions regarding what behaviors you would be willing to work with, and who would fit well with your family.
 Our foster parents and children have a say in where and who they want to live with.
 When possible, children do pre-placement visits with you (daytime and/or overnight) to see how they get along with you, your family, and community before a decision is made.
 We want to make sure you are committed and dedicated to helping the child so your input is extremely valuable.
 We encourage new foster parents to have an open mind because those who are open to helping all types of children often change their initial preference.